Product Guide

 Upper Board

-The Upper Board consists of an MCU (microcontroller), onboard memory, data backup on microSD card, RTC (powered by an onboard super-capacitor), and an OLED interactive display screen.
-This is the brains of the station.
+The Upper Board consists of a microcontroller, onboard memory, a microSD card for data backup, real-time clock (powered by an onboard super-capacitor), and an organic light emitting diode (OLED) interactive display screen.
+This is the brains of the station and runs the main firmware.

 Lower Board

-The Lower (Radio) Board equipped with battery and solar connectors, a WiFi module, GPS, and LoRa wireless communications.
+The Lower (Radio) Board is equipped with battery and solar connectors, a WiFi module, GPS, and a connector for optional LoRa wireless communications (using a separate LoRa Radio Pack).
 This is the communications center of your kit.

 Module Base